Wat Arun Bangkok

 The Local Area Around Wat Arun

-- Grand Palace — Thailand’s historic royal complex
+- Grand Palace – Thailand's former royal residence and one of Bangkok's most iconic landmarks.

-- Wat Pho — Home of the Reclining Buddha
+- Wat Pho – Home to the famous Reclining Buddha and Thailand's oldest traditional massage school.

 Wat Arun Entrance Fee & Opening Hours